Terradue/doc-developer-sandbox/source/start/laboratory/index.rst

   nameserver 10.10.10.1

 If you are using the NetworkManager (e.g. in the GNOME desktop environment), you should instead statically add the nameserver address 10.10.10.1 through the GUI.

-Safari
-^^^^^^

-- Double-click the downloaded certificate file to launch the Keychain Access application,

-- Enter your certificate passphrase when prompted.

 Going further